marcogulli01/Coding_challenges/README.md

 # Hackerrank solutions

-The scripts in this repo show the solution of some coding challenges proposed on Hackerrank
+The scripts in this repo show the solution of some coding challenges proposed on Hackerrank and Coderbyte.